ybezsonov/kro/website/docs/docs/overview.md

 ### Collaborate

-Transform **Kubernetes** into your unified platform configuration framework using **Symphony**.
+Transform **Kubernetes** into your unified platform configuration framework using **KRO**.
 Platform, Compliance, and Security teams work together to develop APIs that standardize and streamline configurations, making it easier for Developer teams to adopt secure, compliant practices.
 This collaboration lets you build your organizational standards directly into the APIs, ensuring every application deployment aligns with security and compliance requirements without adding complexity for developers.

 ### Standardize